2025 is the Year.

 FAQs

-• Thanks for your interest, we need your help!
+Thanks for your interest, we need your help!
 Our events page features details about upcoming in-person and online events for you to check out, and you can join our mailing list by sending us an email.
-Whether you would like to be featured on our site, partner for an event or just be up-to-date with the latest glacier news, we’d love to hear from you.
+Whether you would like to be featured on our site, partner for an event or just be up-to-date with the latest glacier news, we would love to hear from you.